 Officevibe is a tool for devoted managers and HR leaders who care as much for their people as they do about performance.
-With Officevibe, leaders and teams can quickly measure and understand the factors that are fuelling the team’s engagement at work and pinpoint which conversations and actions need to happen to keep engagement and performance high.
+With Officevibe, leaders, and teams can quickly measure and understand the factors fuelling the team’s engagement at work and pinpoint which conversations and actions need to happen to keep engagement and performance high.

 Invite your team

 Officevibe runs on your team members' input.
 That’s why the first step to getting started is to invite them into the platform.
 Their participation in the Pulse Survey is key to unlocking Officevibe’s value!

 When you send the invitation, their Officevibe account will be created.
 All they have to do is accept and confirm their details.
 There are many ways to invite your team, so choose the one convenient to your organization’s context.

 Through data and research, we have found that Officevibe works best if managers follow a 3-step process that happens on a weekly basis.

 We call this process The Officevibe Loop—a cycle that over time will take you from understanding your team to building relationships based on trust.
 This trust is built by showing genuine care for the team.
 In Officevibe, we create a safe space for teams to share feedback by giving them the option to be anonymous.
 When team members feel psychologically safe, they can be honest when sharing their thoughts, needs, and feelings.
 The Loop enables you to spark meaningful conversations based on what they have to say and show them you are resolving issues as they arise.

 This cycle is a recommendation.
 Feel free to use Officevibe in other ways.
 Your team’s needs will be what will ultimately determine how you use it!

 The first step in The Officevibe Loop is to get a good reading of how your team feels, what they need, and what they want.
 This is what we refer to as “the pulse.”
 Think of it as checking in on your team’s health just as you would with your heartbeat or temperature.
 It’s about checking often and making adjustments as they’re needed!